firefly-oss/lib-transactional-engine/README.md

 - HttpCall: tiny helper to propagate correlation/custom headers to WebClient.

 Where to go deeper
+- See docs/ARCHITECTURE.md for the full architecture document with detailed explanations and multiple Mermaid diagrams.
 - See "How it works" for discovery, DAG layering, retries/backoff/timeout, and compensation semantics.
 - See the Annotations reference for exact attributes and supported method signatures.
 - See the tutorial for a full end‑to‑end example with visuals and troubleshooting tips.